 It is clear to us, and increasingly clear to the wider community, that the housing affordability crisis requires national solutions.
 First and foremost that requires a much greater role for the Federal Government in infrastructure provision.
-The NSW Urban Taskforce welcomes Mr Kevin Rudd's announcement of 30 July 2007 indicating that if he were elected to government he would establish a \$500 million Housing Affordability Fund.
+The Urban Taskforce welcomes Mr Kevin Rudd's announcement in Opposition indicating that, as Prime Minister, he would establish a \$500 million Housing Affordability Fund.
 While this is an excellent first step, a \$500 million commitment will not ultimately be enough to meet the costs on infrastructure necessary to secure widespread land releases.

-We urge both major federal political parties to allocate more special infrastructure funding to:
+We urge the Federal Government to allocate more special infrastructure funding to: